Erikwoj/bcecon.github.io/index.md

             <br/>
             My name is Byeong-Hak Choe.
 I am a PhD candidate in Economics at University of Wyoming.<br>
             <br/>
-            My research interests include analyzing political economy of the environment with a particular focus on climate change, as well as designing new climate-economy models to demonstrate how the climate shapes the economy, and vice versa.<br>
+            My research interests include analyzing the political economy of the environment with a particular focus on climate change, as well as designing new environment-economy models to demonstrate how the environment shapes the economy, and vice versa.<br>
             <br/>
             I am also interested in applying data science techniques for my research.<br>
             <br/>